ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 ### Config NFT minting policy

-A standard NFT minting policy used for the config NFT.
+A standard NFT minting policy used for the config NFT (the NFT used to locate the config utxo).
 Parameterized by a txid.

 ### Config Address Script Validator